-The Bahamas, Guernsey and Jersey allow trusts of unlimited duration.
-The British Virgin Islands limits the duration of trusts to 360 years.
-The Cayman Islands allows a STAR trust (its form of purposes trusts) of unlimited duration, but otherwise limits the duration of non-charitable trusts to 150 years.
+The Bahamas, Bermuda, Guernsey and Jersey allow trusts of unlimited duration.
+The British Virgin Islands allows a purpose trust of unlimited duration but limits the duration of a non-charitable trust to 360 years.
+The Cayman Islands allows a STAR trust (its form of purposes trust) of unlimited duration but limits the duration of a non-charitable trust to 150 years.

 ii Leading US jurisdictions

 New Hampshire and South Dakota allow trusts of unlimited duration.
 Delaware allows a trust of unlimited duration, except to the extent that the trust directly holds real property.
 Delaware limits the duration of a trust that directly holds real property to 110 years.
 Through proper planning, Delaware's durational limitation on trusts holding real property is avoidable.
 The limitation does not apply to a trust to the extent that the trust indirectly holds real property, such as through a limited liability company or partnership.

 Nevada limits the duration of trusts to 365 years, Tennessee limits their duration to 360 years and Wyoming limits their duration to 1,000 years.
 A recent scholarly article, however, questions the validity of those states' statutes allowing for quasi-perpetual trusts.30 In each of those states, the state constitution expressly prohibits perpetuities.
 The article's authors assert that the statutes purportedly allowing quasi-perpetual trusts violate those constitutional prohibitions, because the statutes deviate too substantially from the traditional limits on the deferred vesting of property interests.
 If their analysis is correct, trusts created under those statutes may be limited in duration by the rule against perpetuities or may possibly be invalid.